Malifex-LLC/malifex-theme/README.md

 - **Strategic brightness**: Coral red provides necessary pop for errors and highlights
 - **Consistency**: Colors remain consistent across all applications

+## Backgrounds/Wallpapers

+The `backgrounds/` directory is for wallpapers that complement the Malifex theme.
+See [backgrounds/README.md](backgrounds/README.md) for recommendations on colors and styles that work best with this theme.

 ## Screenshots

 > Add your screenshots here after installation!

+## Troubleshooting

+Having issues with the theme?
+Check [INSTALL.md](INSTALL.md) for:
+- Waybar status bar disappearing
+- Neovim theme not loading automatically
+- Color display issues
+- Application-specific configuration problems

 ## Tags & Topics